Gloria González-Rivera, President

 Tao Hong is an Assistant Professor and NCEMC Faculty Fellow in the Department of Systems Engineering and Engineering Management at the University of North Carolina at Charlotte, where he directs the Big Data Energy Analytics Laboratory (BigDEAL).
 He is the Founding Chair of IEEE Working Group on Energy Forecasting, General Chair of the Global Energy Forecasting Competition.
 He is an Editor of IEEE Transactions on Smart Grid and Associate Editor of the International Journal of Forecasting.
 Since 2008, he has been providing training and consulting services to hundreds of organizations in the energy industry.

-Pilar Poncela works as researcher at the European Commission, Joint Research Centre in Ispra (Italy), Unit of Financial and Economic Analysis.
-She is currently on leave from the department of Quantitative Economics at Universidad Autonoma de Madrid (Spain).
-She has an Electrical Engineering Degree from Universidad de Valladolid (Spain) and received her PhD in Economics from Universidad Carlos III de Madrid (Spain).
+Pilar Poncela is a Professor in the department of Quantitative Economics at Universidad Autonoma de Madrid, Spain, after taking a leave to work at the European Commission, Joint Research Centre in Ispra, Italy (2016-2019).
+She has an Electrical Engineering Degree from Universidad de Valladolid, Spain and received her PhD in Economics from Universidad Carlos III de Madrid.
 Her research interests are focused on forecasting, in particular wind forecasting, macro forecasting and the combination of forecasts, although dynamic factor models and applied macroeconomics are also in her research agenda.
 She has published her research in journals such as International Journal of Forecasting, Journal of Forecasting, Journal of Business and Economic Statistics, Journal of Econometrics, Journal of Applied Econometrics, Applied Energy, among others.
-She is also Associate Editor of the Journal of Time Series Analysis.
+She is a Fellow of the UC3M-Santander Big Data Institute.
 She was visiting scholar at The University of Chicago’s Graduate School of Business (1998).
 She has also enjoyed several research sojourns at the Bank of Spain Research Department (2009), ITAM (México, 2010), National University of Colombia (2014) and Cass Business School (UK, 2014), among others.
 Her research has been funded by the Spanish Ministry of Education, the Spanish Ministry of Science and Technology, the Spanish Ministry of Economy and Competitiveness and the Madrid Research Council.
 She has supervised several PhD students working on wind energy forecasting and economic forecasting.
 She has been consultant for Lease Plan, BBVA, Credito & Caucion Insurance Company and the National Traffic Department.

 Reinaldo Castro Souza is a full Professor in Systems Engineering at PUC-Rio (Catholic University of Rio de Janeiro), where he is the head of the post graduate program in Time Series Analysis and Forecasting.
 He is a graduate in Electrical Engineering, holds an MSc in Stochastic Systems and a PhD in Statistics from Warwick University, UK in the area of Bayesian Forecasting.
 His research interest is on time series analysis and forecasting, with applications in various fields of interest (economics, finance, election among others).
 From mid nineties, with the beginning of the privatization of the energy sector in Brazil, almost all of his research interests were in the the field of electrical energy forecasting.
 Currently, he is part of a selected research team of Brazilian researches studying the optimal dispatch of energy for the interconnected Brazilian grid in charge of the development of alternative forecasting methods to model the inflow and wind speed time series, which are used as simulation tools within a stochastic dynamic mathematical program, that produces the optimal energy dispatch.